aysark/cuddly-telegram/README.md

 Over time 2 module systems came about:
 1. CommonJS - synchronize file system module based system
 2. AMD - downloads what you need when you need it, not as popular because nowadays bandwidth is not the issue, latency is.

+AngularJS does not follow MVC, its more like
+Model ($scope) -injected-> Controller
+^
+|
+View (template, directives, filters)

+Its basically MV-whatever / MVVM.
+Controllers are used to configure scope objects mainly.

 ## Day 1
 ### Principles & Concepts